JW709/weather-app/README.md

 # Weather API Application

 This project uses the WeatherAPI to retrieve real time current and forecasted weather for 3 cities: Toronto, Vancouver, and London.
-TODO: Add server layer to pass data to frontend
+- TODO: Add server layer to pass data to frontend
-TODO: Add a search bar so user can seach and save favourite cities
+- TODO: Add a search bar so user can seach and save favourite cities
+- TODO: Organize folder structure

 ## Available Scripts